bjheinen/LiquidDiffract/README.md

 It is useful if you want to make changes to the source code without having to re-install.
 Use Python's site-packages directory as the deployment directory if you want your editable install of LiquidDiffract available on your sys.path for other programs using your Python installation.
 To do this from the github page use the *-t* flag ```-t /path/to/directory```

-To run the test suite (incomplete), do:
+To run the test suite, do:
 ```
 $ python -m unittest discover -v -s ./tests
 ```